LaunchCodeEducation/skills-back-end-java/materials/studios/blogz-part1/README.md

 **`@Before` annotation**

 You can initialize code for your unit tests to use by adding a `public void` method annotated with [`@Before`][before-annotation].
-This method will run *once per test*, so keep that in mind when dealing with static properties.
+This method will run *once per test method*, so keep that in mind when dealing with static properties.
 This is an alternative to the constructor method above; choose one or the other.
+Again, we use a boolean to make sure we don't run code that should only execute once multiple times.

 ```java
 // imports go here